Dylan Thomas: London, 1933–1939

 Thomas was a teenager when many of the poems for which he became famous were published: "And death shall have no dominion", "Before I Knocked" and "The Force That Through the Green Fuse Drives the Flower".
 "And death shall have no dominion" appeared in the New English Weekly in May 1933.
 In May 1934, Thomas made his first visit to Laugharne, "the strangest town in Wales", as he described it in an extended letter to Pamela Hansford Johnson, in which he also writes about the town's estuarine bleakness, and the dismal lives of the women cockle pickers working the shore around him.

-Nora Summer's iconic portrait of Dylan Thomas.
-Taken in Blashford in 1937, it was soon to gain an international circulation.